mmtn/deposition-molecular-dynamics/README.rst

 Todo
 ----

-- improve and document `GULPDriver`, inherit from `MolecularDynamicsDriver`
 - add additional information to the page about writing new drivers
-- ensure consistency across all doc strings
-- ensure good coverage of docs
+- check structural analysis routines for bugs
+- improve analysis for reflected deposition events
+- allow deposition of molecules (structure specified by an XYZ file maybe?)

 Requirements
 ------------